PascalCrepey/HospitalNetwork/README.md

 ```
 since they are all stored in the HospiNet object.
 This object does not include the raw database, just the edge list (which is basically the same as the contact matrix), the various network metrics for each hospital, and metrics on the size of the used database (number of patients, admissions, hospitals, etc.).

 Currently, the reconstructed network can be plotted as a matrix using `plot(HospiNet)` or `plot(HospiNet, type=”matrix”)`.
 This can also be done as a clustered matrix: `plot(HospiNet, type=”clustered_matrix”)`.
-In addition, you can also visualise the degree distribution of the nodes in the network with `plot(HospiNet, type = “degree”)`.
+In addition, you can also visualize the degree distribution of the nodes in the network with `plot(HospiNet, type = “degree”)`.
 We will try to include easy ways to plot the network in other ways as well.

 ### Example of use:
 ```R